MarkLodato/ITE/ITE/6/README.md

 ## Attestations

-Let’s take a look at one example team’s software supply chain.
+Let's take a look at one example team's software supply chain.

 ![drawing](attestation_supply_chain.png)

-*   Top-level code repository is “https://github.com/my-company/my-product”.
+*   Top-level code repository is "https://github.com/my-company/my-product".
     *   This defines submodules and the GitHub Actions workflows.
 *   Vulnerability scan is provided by an in-house scanner.
-*   Docker image is produced by the GitHub Actions “Build” workflow.
+*   Docker image is produced by the GitHub Actions "Build" workflow.
-    *   In the hypothetical “hermetic” mode, this records all dependent submodules and build tools.
+    *   In the hypothetical "hermetic" mode, this records all dependent submodules and build tools.

 This corresponds to the following attestations.
 Assume each is signed by the